tower1ight/World/3.Rules, Systems, Handouts/Travel, hexes, and landmarks.md

 #### Roads
 Roads enable very fast travel on steed with little cost, where there are roads there are people, and predators.
+Roads are discovered much like landmarks when one is not aware of their presence.
+However when traveling from one hex to another by road, its presence becomes clear.

+#### Travelers
+Many people walk this land